 Over the last six years, the FNB Joburg Art Fair, the first international art fair on the African continent, has confirmed its leading role in supporting the contemporary African Art scene and developing the art economy on the planet’s biggest continent.
 With so few contemporary museums and consistent biennials in Africa, the Art Fair has become an important place for the continent’s artists, curators, collectors, writers and art lovers to congregate.

-Since our inception in 2008, First National Bank has remained the primary sponsor of the Fair and we wish to thank them for their support to contemporary visual art.
+Since our inception in 2008, First National Bank has remained the primary sponsor of the Fair and last year re-committed their sponsorship with a long-term view.
+We wish to thank them for their support of contemporary visual art.

 One of Artlogic’s primary aims with the FNB Joburg Art Fair is to grow the audience for art from Africa.
 We continue to greet school children to the event and partner with development programs with the hope that Africa’s art can continue to rise.

-In addition to FNB we would like to thank Arts Alive and the City of Johannesburg, Pirelli, Tate Modern, the Goethe Institut, the French Institute and the University of Johannesburg.
+In addition to FNB we would like to thank Arts Alive and the City of Johannesburg, the Gauteng Provincial Government, the Department of Trade and Industry, Pirelli, Samsung, Tate Modern, the Goethe Institut, the French Institute, the Spanish Embassy and the University of Johannesburg.